• Collagen

 Quick Links

-The menopause causes huge changes to your body, there is a log list of common symptoms that crop up as you’re going through it, even if you're on hormone replacement therapy.
-Hot flushes, low mood, night sweats, a drop in bone density and aching joints is something thousands of menopausal women go through as their hormone levels decline.
+The menopause causes huge changes to your body.
+There is a long list of common symptoms that crop up as you're going through it, even if you're on hormone replacement therapy.
+Hot flushes, low mood, night sweats, a drop in bone density and aching joints are something thousands of menopausal women go through as their hormone levels decline.

 Fear not though, as there are lots of things you can do to get some joint pain relief.
 Let's get into it!